abineo-ag/sveltekit-i18n/README.md

 This library is ready for production, but do so with causion.
 There are lot of tests that need to be written and possibly some bugs to be fixed.
-We do not expect to have breaking bugs or introduce breaking changes.
+We do not expect to introduce breaking changes.

 Found a bug? -> [Contributing](#contributing)